moodle-an-hochschulen/moodle-local_staticpage/README.md

 After finding a file with a .html filename extension, local_staticpage takes a second look at the filename to see if it can find another filename extension.
 If there is one, it is used as language of the static page.

 Example:
-The document directory /var/www/files/moodledata/staticpage contains the files impress.en.html, impressum.de.html and faq.html. local_staticpage looks at the filename extensions and serves the static pages as follows:
+The document directory /var/www/files/moodledata/staticpage contains the files imprint.en.html, impressum.de.html and faq.html. local_staticpage looks at the filename extensions and serves the static pages as follows:
-File impress.en.html will be served as static page with the page name "impress", but only when the current language of the user is english.
+File imprint.en.html will be served as static page with the page name "imprint", but only when the current language of the user is english.
 File impressum.de.html will be served as static page with the page name "impressum", but only when the current language of the user is german.
 File faq.html will be served as static page with the page name "faq" regardless of the current language of the user.